Oscarg2010/MCW-BCDR/Hands-on lab/Before the HOL - Business continuity and disaster recovery.md

     ![In the Resource groups blade, various resource groups and their locations are listed.](images/Setup/image26.png "Resource groups blade")

-**Congratulations!!** You have now completed all of the environmental setup required for the Business Continuity and Disaster Recovery Hands-On-Lab.

-You should successfully complete all of the steps in this guide *before* starting the BCDR Hands-on Lab.
+You should follow all steps provided *before* starting the Hands-on Lab.